Nobuyoshi Tamura (1933-2010) was an 8th dan Aikikai Shihan and a direct student of Morihei Ueshiba O'Sensei.

 The French Aikido Federation split in the 1980's.
-Students who decided to stay loyal to Tamura created an independent aikido federation, while others remained under the Judo federation, which later became independent under the leadership of Christian Tissier.
+Students who decided to stay loyal to Tamura created an independent aikido federation, while others remained at the Judo federation, then became independent under Christian Tissier.

 Tamura was an honorary citizen of the town of Lesneven, France, where every year he gave week long summer seminars with fellow aikido sensei Yoshimitsu Yamada.
 He also conducted several other summer seminars.

 He published several books on aikido in French, and among his former students were Toshiro Suga and Pierre Chassang.